akshatvirmani/Yoga-World/README.md

 ### `npm install`

-Installs all the necessary dependencies.
+Installs all modules that are listed on package. json file and their dependencies.

 ### `npm start`